 The rest of this document is organized as follows.
 Section 2 gives an overview of the incremental update approach, which is based on Server-Sent Events (SSEs).
-Section 3 defines the update events, and Section 4 defines the format of the incremental update messages.
-Section 5 defines the new Update Stream Service, Section 6 describes how a client should handle incoming updates, and Section 7 gives an example of the Information Resource Directory (IRD) for an ALTO Server that offers a comprehensive set of Update Services.
-Section 8 discusses the design decisions behind this update mechanism.
+Section 4 and Section 5 give SSEs and JSON Merge Patch, the technologies on which ALTO updates are based.
+Section 6 defines the update events, Section 7 and Section 8 define the update services themselves, and Section 9 gives several examples.
+Section 10 describes how a client should handle incoming updates.
+Section 11 and Section 12 discuss the design decisions behind this update mechanism and other considerations.
 The remaining sections review the security and IANA considerations.